 According to VeryWellHealth, as a general rule, a probiotic should provide at least 1 billion colony forming units (CFU) per day, with dosages ranging from 1 billion to 10 billion for adults.

 The most obvious benefit, and most likely why you’re searching for them no, is to help promote healthy gut bacteria.

 That’s all well and good but you don’t just wake up one day and think, hmm I need probiotics for my health gut – eh?

 I started looking into probiotic supplements for the many benefits of taking probiotic supplements, which for me was improvements in weight (heard about my 90-day fat belly challenge?) and benefits for boosting the immune system.

 Since suffering from Chronic Fatigue for over 20-years now my immune system hasn’t been great.
-So the prospect of a easy to take supplement to give my immune system a helping hand gets my attention.
+So the prospect of an easy to take a supplement to give my immune system a helping hand gets my attention.